segmentio/stats/README.md

 )

 func main() {
-    // Creates a new datadog client publishing emtrics to localhost:8125 dd := datadog.NewClient("localhost:8125")
+    // Creates a new datadog client publishing metrics to localhost:8125 dd := datadog.NewClient("localhost:8125")

     // Register the client so it receives metrics from the default engine.